Research Catalyst Grant Program

 - CVs for each Project Lead: maximum 2-pages each.

-Please note, applications that do not adhere to guidelines (including proposal word limit) will be returned without review.
+Please note, applications that do not adhere to guidelines (including proposal word limit and required Dean Approval Forms) will be returned without review.

 Proposal narratives should be organized into the following sections and may not exceed 2000 words.

-Project/Issue and Goals: Describe the project/issue your proposal will address, and briefly describe the goals/objectives of the project.
+Problem/Issue and Goals: Describe the problem/issue your proposal will address, and briefly describe the goals/objectives of the project.

 Research Methods/Creative Activities: Identify the partners (departments, programs, and/or individuals) in the collaboration.
 Describe the research methods/creative activities that the collaborating members will undertake.